Adhyayan Suman: Career

-Suman's latest release was his father Shekhar Suman's failed directorial venture Heartless.

-A film based on romantic medical thriller and also explored the sensitive topic of anaesthesia and its awareness.
+Suman's latest release was his father's failed directorial venture Heartless.
+It is a romantic medical thriller that explored the sensitive topic of anaesthesia and its awareness.

-Pursuing a singing career, Suman's first single was "Saareyan Nu Chaddeya".
+Pursuing a career in singing, Suman's first single was "Saareyan Nu Chaddeya".
 His last release was the recreated version of Arjun Kanungo's - "Aaya Na Tu", "Aaya Na Tu 2.0".
 Suman also announced his own music channel AS Music with the release of "Aaya Na Tu 2.0" and wants to assist talents across the globe in showcasing their talent and providing them with a platform which will guide them in producing their own music and making them reach out to the right target audience.